-English and Arts Summer Camp at King Edward’s School is a specialized summer English course for junior students aged between 10 – 13 who are enthusiastic in music, dance and art, and would like to further improve their English while exploring their artistic talents.
+English and Arts Experience Summer Camp at King Edward’s School is a specialized summer English course for junior students aged between 10 – 13 who are enthusiastic in music, dance and drama, and would like to further improve their English while exploring their artistic talents.

 Making use of King Edward’s School’s music hall, students will work with a variety of instruments to create pieces of music from around the world.
 No musical expertise is required.

-The Art workshops take place in King Edward School’s art studio, and students will have the opportunity to paint using a variety of dramatic techniques to build confidence and explore acting skills in characterisation, staging, movement, costume, voice and translation.
+The Art workshops take place in King Edward School’s art studio, and students will have the opportunity to engage with a variety of dramatic techniques to build confidence and explore acting skills in characterisation, staging, movement, costume, voice and translation.

 The programme incorporates language study, language for life, excursion link lessons and academic skills sessions with art workshops.
 The language study lessons focus on the communicative style of language learning and provide grammar and vocabulary tailored to a student’s ability.
 Whereas language for life lessons integrate a wider range of topics including learner training, literacy, culture and life skills.
 In addition, the academic skills sessions give students an introduction to exam techniques and are intended to help students improve the skills of academic reading, writing, listening and speaking.

-English and Arts Summer Camp consists of a well-balanced programme of English tuition, arts workshops, fun activities, sports and excursions.
+English and Arts Experience Summer Camp consists of a well-balanced programme of English tuition, arts workshops, fun activities, sports and excursions.
 The weekly programme includes:

 - 15 hours of English Tuition per week